iobroker-community-adapters/ioBroker.kecontact/.github/ISSUE_TEMPLATE/bug_report.md

  - JS-Controller version: <js-controller-version> <!-- determine this with `iobroker -v` on the console -->
  - Node version: <node-version> <!-- determine this with `node -v` on the console -->
  - Operating system: <os-name>
+ - Type of wallbox (c-series, x-series, Deutschland-Edition, ...):
+ - Brand and model of vehicle to be charged:
+ - Used options (pv automatics, battery storage options, 1p/3p switch, ...):

 **Additional context**
 Add any other context about the problem here.